softwaresaved/survey_additional_analysis/README.md

 ## Analysis

-* [Interdisciplinary aspects of Research Software Engineers in Uk.ipynb]('Interdisciplinary aspects of Research Software Engineers in Uk.ipynb'): Analysis of the interdisciplinary aspect of RSE and the flow between disciplines
+* [Interdisciplinary%20aspects%20of%20Research%20Software%20Engineers%20in%20Uk.ipynb](Interdisciplinary aspects of Research Software Engineers in Uk.ipynb): Analysis of the interdisciplinary aspect of RSE and the flow between disciplines
 * [dropping_participants_process.ipynb](dropping_participants_process.ipynb): Detail the reasons why participants are dropped from the raw data to create a cleaned dataset.
 NB: It is impossible to rerun this notebook as the raw data are not made publicly availabe

 ## Files